xkhaib00/digital-electronics-1/labs/project/project.md

     • Github cheat sheet

-    • We would also like to thanks our teacher Tomas Fryza to have the knowledge necessary for the successful completion of our project.
+    • We would also like to thanks our teacher doc.
+Ing.
+Tomas Fryza Ph.D. to have the knowledge necessary for the successful completion of our project.